mfthomps/RESim/README.md

 https://github.com/mfthomps/cgc-monitor.
 A paper describing that work is at https://www.sciencedirect.com/science/article/pii/S1742287618301920
 And a fine summary of the use of Simics in the CGC Monitor is at https://software.intel.com/content/www/us/en/develop/blogs/simics-software-automates-cyber-grand-challenge-validation.html

+[1]Simics is a full system simulator sold by Wind River, which holds all relevant trademarks.
 ## License
 ```
 This software was created by United States Government employees